Gontier-Julien/Twemoji-Remastered/README.md

 This module uses Magisk to systemlessly to replace Android emojis with Twemoji (Twitter Emoji).

-The module require magisk v20.4 as it minimum version.
+The module require magisk v20.4+ and above as it minimum version.

 Preview available [here](https://emojipedia.org/twitter/).